Fudan-iGEM/2023-wiki/docs/src/engineering.md

 As described above, we compare the surface display efficiency of intimin and INPNC.
 The optimal aggregation formation was observed when both antigen and nanobody were presented using intimin.
 Consequently, we predominantly employ intimin as the display fusion partner in our subsequent experiments.

-This DBTL cycle is just one example of our web lab engineering.
+This DBTL cycle is just one example of our wet lab engineering.
 Please refer to main pages of [our parts on the Registry](http://parts.igem.org/cgi/partsdb/pgroup.cgi?pgroup=iGEM2023&group=Fudan).

 ## Developing our software: RAP